 Tahquamenon Falls State Park and Tahquamenon Falls Brewery

 Visit this iconic state park!
 The Upper Tahquamenon Falls is the second-largest waterfall east of the Mississippi River.
 It has a drop of nearly 50 feet, is more than 200 feet across and has a maximum water flow of more than 50,000 gallons per second.
-Be sure to hike or drive the four miles downstream to the Lower Falls, made up of five smaller waterfalls.
-Play in the Lower Falls on foot or rent a rowboat and journey out to the small island in between them all.
+There are several overlooks, including one that is wheelchair accessible.

 Crisp Point Lighthouse